kevivmatrix/mec-task-01/README.md

 	Bonus Part 3:

 	It would be nice to have a more  readable interpretation of those ransack parameters.
 AA prints one in the right column, under the filters.
 See if you could leverage that, or copy the code out, to add a "filter description" to the report object.
 Or perhaps there is a different gem or gist out there for translating ransack speak into english?

+Task 9)  performance check

+	First, add some DB load:
+	- Add a Customer Type model (make up a few options), so that Customer belongs to Customer Type.
+	- Create a City Model, similar deal, but making a master list of 100 Faker cities.
+Replace the City field with a belongs_to there.
+	Both of those need filters and tests, of course.

+	Seed your customers out to 100K entries.
+	Find out how much time and memory it takes to run each report with it.
+	If any of them go above 1Gb of mem,  or takes more than 5min to run,   see if you can bring that down.
+	  Bonus:  if it is low memory but slow, find out if it is DB or CPU taking the most time.
+(All on your local is fine for now)

+	If it all looks glorious at 100K, try 200K  :-)
+	Just seeding will start to take some time there:   consider keeping a spare copy of seeded DBs around to reload.  (pg createdb -T)

+	One intuitive guess:   Basic will blow up memory at 1-200K.
+It's doing customer.ransack.result, meaning it's slurping all of them in at once.

+	Test note:   here's a direct payoff.
+If you are changing your fetch structure, your report-accuracy  and -UI tests should stay green.
+So we are both confident it is working the same as before.

+	[Segue:   and once you improve that fetch structure, or whatever, we don't want to repeat it everywhere]

+	Task 10:    Code structure

+	Here is what we are shooting for overall:

+	Most reports that we are looking at come in 3 varieties:
+	A) one row per record, on a filtered set of records  (like Basic)
+	B) same as A, plus some  summary header / footer row (sorta like Basic plus some Color summary rows)
+	C) more formatted and not directly corresponding to DB rows (like Color or Contact)

+	We need to be able to create and edit different reports, particularly types A and B,  in a nice DRY fashion.
+This is because a lot of the feedback and back-and-forth on the reports is going to be about the details of how individual columns are calculated, and how rows are filtered and ordered.
+Also, performance will be important, with 100K-300K row reports pretty common.
+	Also, we output format is going to be something we might have to change.
+Or, more likely,  we might need to improve DB, CPU, or RAM   performance, by changing around the query and retrieve pattern.
+And we might have 10-15 report variations.

+	So, we want the report defs to be very DRY and focus mainly on the row-and-column calculations.
+And for A and B, it can mainly be row calculations.
+If we've got a speedy / low-mem way to pull and report on 100K rows, we don't want to repeat the code in every variation.

+	Main deliverable:  I would like to easily see how I can make three variations on Basic Customer, with a bunch of different custom columns, mainly by specifying and coding up those custom columns.
+I would like to write the accuracy test (leveraging some modules / helpers), then mainly only have to code the report-specific behavior:    custom columns, column ordering and headers, maybe some hardcoded filtering and ordering.

 </pre>